Sir Thomas More: A Martyr to Conscience

 In 1510 at the age of just 32 he was appointed as one of two under-Sheriffs for London and by 1517 had come to the attention of the Royal Court where he was soon employed in the service of the recently crowned King Henry VIII.

-With the King for a friend Thomas More's career continued on its upward curve; in 1521 he was knighted, in 1523 he became Speaker of the House of Commons and two years later was appointed Chancellor of the Duchy of Lancaster.
+With the King for a friend Thomas More's career flourished; in 1521 he was knighted, in 1523 he became Speaker of the House of Commons and two years later was appointed Chancellor of the Duchy of Lancaster.
 It was also around this time he made the acquaintance of the greatest Humanist thinker of the age, Erasmus of Rotterdam, and established a reputation as a scholar with his History of Richard III, that quintessential piece of Tudor propaganda which established the Tudor Dynasty in the eyes of its European rivals.

 Earlier in 1516 he had written his seminal work Utopia in which he envisaged a perfect society, one that was governed by reason and prayer where difference was to be tolerated and everyone lived in perfect harmony.